 - (Optional) If you are using dried scallops, add in the scallop liquid as well.
 It should be a little less than 1/4 cup of water.

-- In a small bowl, mix 1/4 cup of hot water with the miso.
+- In a small bowl, mix 1/2 cup of water with the miso until it has dissolved.
 Once the miso has fully dissolved into the water, add it into the bowl

 - Mix everything together until there are no lumps.
 The texture should be like a light pancake batter.
 If the batter is too thick, add in 1 tablespoon of water at a time and mix until it is the right consistency.
 If the batter is too runny, add in 1 tablespoon of rice flour at a time and mix until it is the right consistency.
 To check the consistency of the batter, coat the back of a spoon with it and run your finger through it.
 The line you create should stay intact.

 - Oil the pan you are steaming the turnip cake in very well so that it doesn’t stick to the bottom.
-I like to cut out a small piece of parchment paper to place it on the bottom to be save and oil the sides of the pan very well to make sure that the turnip cake cannot stick to the pan.
+I like to cut out a small piece of parchment paper to place it on the bottom and oil the sides of the pan very well to make sure that the turnip cake cannot stick to the pan.

 - Steam it in a steamer for 45 minutes to 1 hour.

 - Once it is finished steaming, let it cool in room temperature for an hour and then put it in the fridge to let it fully cool before removing it from the pan and cutting it.
 This is very important because the cheese makes the cake very soft and gooey when it is still warm, so you don’t want to work with it until the cheese has had a chance to harden in the fridge.

 - Once the turnip cake has had at least 3-4 hours to cool in the fridge remove it from the pan.
 You might need to run a spatula or knife around the sides of the pan.
 Then flip the pan upside down and wiggle it out.